 Page for Leigh Straw, historian and author.

-Notes on and genealogies for: Adam Armstrong, Bateman, J.G.
+Notes on and genealogies (researched by Rob Ward) for the families of: Adam Armstrong, Bateman, J.G.
 Broomhall, John Chipper, J.J.
-Harwood, Mary Higham, Richard Jones, Thomas Mews, Silas Pearse, Edmund Stirling, Francis Ward, and Richard White families.
+Harwood, Mary Higham, Richard Jones, Thomas Mews, Silas Pearse, Edmund Stirling, Francis Ward, and Richard White.

 Local Identity & Design Code: Central Fremantle, City of Fremantle, 2009.